Roles Of The SBS - The UK's Naval Special Operations Unit

 The Special Boat Service has the following roles:

 As the UK's naval special operations unit, the Special Boat Service has the responsibility of responding to the threat of terrorism against any of the UK's maritime interests.
-Over the years, the specialised SBS MCT unit, M Squadron, has developed methods of rescuing hostages on oil rigs, cruise ships and cross-channel ferries.
+Over the years, the SBS has developed methods of rescuing hostages on oil rigs, cruise ships and cross-channel ferries.
 When one considers the prospect of mounting a rescue operation against a North Sea oil rig from the freezing cold seas below, one can speculate that the SBS sometimes has a more challenging task on their hands than their SAS colleagues!

 The SBS wear special assault clothing including :